mehulagg/gitlab/doc/development/testing_guide/best_practices.md

 end
 ```

-Additionally the `ensure_elasticsearch_index!` method is provided to overcome the asynchronous nature of Elasticsearch.
+Additionally, you can use the `ensure_elasticsearch_index!` method to overcome the asynchronous nature of Elasticsearch.
 It uses the [Elasticsearch Refresh API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-refresh.html#refresh-api-desc)
 to make sure all operations performed on an index since the last refresh are available for search.
 This method is typically
-called after loading data into Postgres to make sure the data is indexed and searchable.
+called after loading data into Postgres to ensure the data is indexed and searchable.

 #### Test Snowplow events